-This response is then usually followed by a few more follow-up questions including, “Why not?”, “What shoes should I look for then?”, and “Why are running shoes not great for lifting?”.
+This response is usually followed by a few more follow-up questions, including “Why not?”
+“What shoes should I look for then?” and “Why are running shoes not great for lifting?”

 Can I Deadlift In Running Shoes?

-You can, but I would suggest not doing so.
-When we’re talking about deadlifts, strong lifts start from the floor.
-Ideally, we want to limit the amount of material that separates the foot from and the floor.
-This will improve our overall range of motion and will also improve our stability which is key for strong deadlifts.
+You can, but I suggest not doing so.
+Strong deadlifts start from the floor.
+Ideally, we want to limit the amount of material that separates the foot from the floor.
+This will improve our overall range of motion and stability, which is key for strong deadlifts.

 Most running shoes have higher stack heights due to thicker midsoles and outsoles.
 This means that the overall material that separates the foot from the floor is more grandiose in running shoes compared to shoes like cross-training shoes and barefoot shoes.

-When deadlifting, we’ll want to create a tripod foot position which is the ground of the base of the heel, big toe, and pinky toe, and I also like to coach finding the ground with the big toe as well.
-This foot position will improve our positioning and abilities to drive through the ground during deadlifts which will make us stronger off the floor.
+When deadlifting, we’ll want to create a tripod foot position, which is the ground of the base of the heel, big toe, and pinky toe.
+I also like to coach finding the ground with the big toe.
+This foot position will improve our positioning and abilities to drive through the ground during deadlifts, which will make us stronger off the floor.

 As you progress through your lifting career, you’ll likely experience and learn that deadlifts are most difficult through the first 30 degrees of range of motion.
 If we’re wearing running shoes that put us further from the floor and limit our potential to generate power, then we’ll be deadlifting on shaky ground.

-In addition to the above, running shoes will also be more prone to compressing under heavy loads.
-Think about it this way, imagine you had to pick up something heavy from the floor and you had two options to stand on a pillow or a concrete floor.
+In addition to the above, running shoes are also more prone to compressing under heavy loads.
+Imagine you had to pick up something heavy from the floor and you had two options: stand on a pillow or a concrete floor.

 Why You Shouldn’t Deadlift In Running Shoes